antiboredom/creative-ml-fall-2024/README.md

 #### Assignment: Language (due October 17th)

-- Create a virtual friend, assistant, therapist, romaintic partner, politician, or some other type of virtual person.
+- Using a llamafile, create a virtual friend, assistant, therapist, romantic partner, politician, or some other type of algorithmic agent.
 Consider who will interact with this "person" and how.

 #### Readings